Duration

 Price

-As part of the course, learners will be introduced to the principles and processes that underpin peer advocacy; the potential barriers that individuals may face in trying to access peer support, and how to overcome these; as well as the importance of confidentiality and boundaries within peer advocacy, and how to recognise when other forms of support may be more appropriate.
+As part of the course, learners will be introduced to the principles and processes that underpin peer advocacy.
+Potential barriers individuals face in trying to access peer support will be explored and overcome.
+Confidentiality and boundaries within peer advocacy will be considered, including recognising the importance of effective signposting when other forms of support may be more appropriate.

 I am interested in